Lexington County man who took part in Jan. 6 riot, threatened prosecutor gets prison time

 Judge Terry Wooten imposed the sentence on James Giannakos Jr. after a 90-minute hearing in which the former prosecutor, now in private practice in Florida, testified about the impact Giannakos’ threats had on her family.

 But federal prosecutors countered that Giannakos’ threats weren’t a one-off mistake.
-They were part of a pattern in which the unemployed Lexington County man demonstrated his commitment to far-right groups, like the Proud Boys, that seek to oppose the government with force, Assistant U.S. Attorney Elliott Daniels said.
+They were part of a pattern in which the unemployed Lexington County man demonstrated his commitment to far-right groups, such as the Proud Boys, that seek to oppose the government with force, Assistant U.S. Attorney Elliott Daniels said.

 Giannakos also participated in the Jan.
 6 riot in Washington, D.C., although he stopped just short of entering the Capitol building, Daniels said Tuesday.
 Giannakos has yet to be charged in connection with the Capitol riot, though he offered to plead guilty to stealing Capitol police equipment that day, his defense attorney said.